How to Get into DevOps

 • Understanding the concepts of CI/CD and tools

-• Knowledge of DevOps pipeline and how it works
+• Knowledge of the DevOps pipeline and how it works

 • Knowing how systems scale - Horizontal scaling and vertical scaling